-The Ultimate Sole Trader Guide to Taxes
+The Ultimate Sole Trader Tax Guide For Self-Employed and Small Business Owners

 Being a sole trader means that you’re your own boss, which means keeping all your hard-earned money (after tax of course!)
 It’s the same as being self-employed—both allow you to manage your own deadlines and choose the clients you want to work with.
 This is true across all industries too, whether you’re an independent hairdresser or ad hoc consultant for small businesses.

 But most sole traders go from using the UK PAYE tax system as employees to completing Self Assessment tax returns without quite knowing how.
 And this means they have to trawl Her Majesty’s Revenue & Customs’ (HMRC) site for answers while their scary deadlines loom ever closer.
-But not anymore… Our ultimate guide is here.
+But not anymore… Our ultimate guide to sole trader tax is here.
 It helps you learn everything you need to know about UK taxes as a sole trader, and it does it as quickly as possible so that you can get back to innovating in the salon, helping businesses succeed, or focusing more energy wherever your passion lies.

 NOTE: FreshBooks Support team members are not certified tax or accounting professionals and cannot provide advice in these areas, outside of supporting questions about FreshBooks.
 If you need general Self Assessment guidance, please contact GoSimpleTax.